TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/workspace-launchfailure.md

 ## **Recommended Steps**

-* When logging in, you may encounter this login error:
+* When signing in, you may encounter the following error:

   ```
   We’ve encountered an error logging you in.
 Databricks support has been alerted and will begin looking into the issue right away.